 The concept of the Catechumenate is a very old one, going back nearly 2,000 years.
 The original Catechumenate was built with the assumption that all Christians must be formed—we must be enculturated into the Body of Christ.
 This means that we must receive the Christian Faith from those who went before us and be transformed via some kind of intentional process.

 The catechumenate is a life-training, Christian identity-formation community.
 It exists to enculturate us into Christ’s Kingdom.
-It is not a separate program in the life of the church.
-It IS the whole life of the church with its rhythms, gatherings, teaching, relationships, practices, and experiences is formational, we recognize that it is essential to offer a more intentional and in-depth opportunity for people to be formed into Communion with Christ.
+While the whole life of the church, with its rhythms, gatherings, teaching, relationships, practices, and experiences is formational, we recognize that it is essential to offer a more intentional and in-depth opportunity for people to be formed into Communion with Christ.

-The big picture can be summarized visually in the following diagram.
+The spiritual formation of Eucharist can be summarized visually in the following diagram.

 WORSHIP SERVICE – The anchor of our entire community life is collective worship.
 We become a church in and through worship and Holy Communion.
 Nothing is more important than the worship service; but a Sunday worship service by itself is not enough to form deeply rooted Christians.
 The worship service is most impacting / culture-shaping when it does the following:

 - Liturgically carries us into a vision of the Kingdom (four movements of liturgy, climaxing in Holy Communion)

 - Reinforces the transcendent dimension of life (breaking the “immanent frame”)

 - Emotionally connects us horizontally and vertically (creating a shared affective experience across the community as well as a sense that my heart is personally connected to God); Inspiration, hope, lamentation, anticipation, joy, belonging